nginxinc/nginx-azure-workshops/labs/readme.md

 ### Lab 3 - UbuntuVM, Docker, and Cafe or Garage Demo Deployment

 - Overview
-In this lab, you will deploy and Ubuntu VM, and configure it for a Legacy web application.
+In this lab, you will deploy an Ubuntu VM, install Docker and Docker Compose, and configure it for a Legacy web application.

 - Learning Objectives
 Deploy Ubuntu VM
 Install Docker and Docker-compose
 Run Legacy docker container apps
-Configure Nginx Load Balancing for these apps
+Test and verify the containers are working

 <br/>